michaelpq/michaelpq.github.io/_posts/2021-05-23-postgres-14-hashes.markdown

 The list of problems is long here, and one thing that I have been working on for this release was to put more sanity in this area.
-This has resulted in a series of commits that basically refactor all the code related to cryptographic hashes, where possible:
+This has resulted in a series of commits that basically refactors all the code related to cryptographic hashes, where possible:

   * [Move SHA2 routines into new design](https://git.postgresql.org/gitweb/?p=postgresql.git;a=commit;h=87ae969)